Skip to main content

 Primary care placements

 Sometimes the biological parents of children in care need a bit more time to achieve reunification.
 So, some children will need a placement for one to two years.
 The role of a primary foster carer is to support the child(ren) during this time so they can have a safe and stable place to call home.
-There is never a set timeframe for how long these placements will last.
-It all depends on whether the biological parents and Department of Child Safey are satisfied that the child can safely return home.
+There is never a set time-frame for how long these placements will last.
+It all depends on whether the biological parents and Department of Child Safety are satisfied that the child can safely return home.

-There will be some instances where a child might require a placement for a longer period of time, sometimes until they turn 21.
+There will be some instances where a child might require a placement for a longer period of time, sometimes until they’re 18 but this could include up to the age of 21.
 This is called a long-term placement, and it’s only considered after all efforts that have been made to support parents to have their children returned have been unsuccessful.
-Parents are given two to three years to address the child protection concerns.
-It’s only once this has been unsuccessful that a longer-term order is sought.
+Parents are given two to three years to address child protection concerns.
+If this cannot be achieved, long-term care is considered.
+Long-term carers must still be supportive of reunification in the early years of a placement, but also able to support children until they’re 21 if this doesn’t work out and a long-term order is granted.

 Even when a child has been granted a long-term order, it’s still important that they maintain a connection to their wider biological family.
 This is what makes long-term care different to adoption.
 These types of foster carers must be willing to support their children to have an ongoing connection to their families.